 - Active scheme of arrangement – a company may have a scheme of arrangement in place, i.e. an agreement between creditors and itself to restructure debt.
 This is as detailed in The Companies Act 2006, sections 895 to 901

 - Bearer shares in issue – where a company has bearer shares a voluntary strike off can’t be requested.
 Bearer shares are where a shareholder is not anonymous and therefore isn’t named on the register of shareholders

 Note: The max amount of assets that can be distributed as capital is capped at £25,000, including share capital.
 If assets are higher then a Members Voluntary Liquidation (MVL) should be considered; allowing distributions to be treated as capital fully rather than dividend income.

 When applying for voluntary strike off, it is always advisable to seek professional advice first.
-Contact Greenfield Recovery today on 0121 201 1720.
-We can advise with no obligation on all the legal aspects (e.g. upcoming changes in relation to dissolution and unpaid BBLS / CBILS) and rationale of applying for striking off a company.
+Contact us today: 0121 201 1720.
+We can advise with no obligation on all the legal aspects (e.g. changes in relation to dissolution and unpaid BBLS / CBILS) and rationale of applying for striking off a company.

 Actions to take before applying for a company to be struck off

 Once you have determined that there are valid reasons to dissolve a company there are some everyday practicalities and actions to take before applying.
 We have provided a list here of tasks to consider.
 Note: this isn’t an exhaustive list and won’t cover every eventuality, but will give an idea of some of the most usual tasks to undertake:

 - Close bank account – funds in the company bank account should be withdrawn and shared amongst shareholders.
 The bank account should be closed